 Technically, this was the entire gimmick behind M.A.S.K, what with the face-concealing helmets and Transforming Mecha vehicles, but seeing as how both factions (and most of the organizations they work with/against) know each other's vehicles and Masks by sight (and don't use code names, and to varying degrees know each other's secret identities right off the bat), such deception doesn't work too well...

 Gargoyles largely maintained it partially because there didn't seem enough evidence to conclude the sighting of monsters was the real thing and all parties who did know were content to keep it that way.
-Mostly because Gargoyles were nigh-extinct the The Fair Folk were all incredibly disorganized and generally isolated from each other and humanity.
-Subverted in the potential Grand Finale when the Hunters exposed the Gargoyles' existence to the world once and for all.
+The Gargoyles were nigh-extinct in most places, the The Fair Folk all incredibly disorganized and generally isolated from each other and humanity.
+Subverted in the potential Grand Finale when the Hunters exposed the Manhattan Gargoyles' existence to the world once and for all.

 Invader Zim maintains a Masquerade of being a "perfectly normal human worm-baby" despite his incompetence, and total lack of knowledge about human norms and customs.
 This is possible because of the incredible stupidity of everyone in Jhonen Vasquez's universe.